Day Trip Itinerary: New Iberia

 Situated south of Lafayette and north of the rich Gulf waters of Vermilion Bay, New Iberia abounds with Cajun cuisine, mom-and-pop diners, swamps to explore and so much more.
 Iberia Parish, of which New Iberia is the most populous city, was one of the first regions to be settled by the Acadians — French-Canadian refugees who arrived in south Louisiana in the 1700s, better known today as Cajuns.
 Their rich cultural history, paired with unforgettable scenery and hospitality, makes New Iberia one of the most fascinating places to explore in Louisiana.

 Located in historic downtown New Iberia, Victor’s Cafeteria has been a tradition since 1969, and man, do they know good Cajun cooking!
-At Victor’s, you can find a big Southern breakfast, homemade pies baked in a flakey puff pastry, crawfish cooked into spicy étouffées and so much more homestyle cooking!
+At Victor’s, you can find a big Southern breakfast, homemade pies baked in a flakey puff pastry and so much more homestyle cooking!

-Loreauville’s breakfast and lunch spot, Teche Café, serves up Cajun classics like beignets and étouffée, plus soul food classics like barbecued chicken and potato salad.
-Feel free to come early — the restaurant opens at 5:30am — and on Sundays, try the weekly brunch which brings in plenty of hungry customers.
+Loreauville’s breakfast and lunch spot, Teche Café, serves up traditional breakfast favorites plus Cajun classics like beignets and étouffée and soul food classics like barbecued chicken and potato salad.
+This spot opens their doors early, so it's a hot spot for the earlybirds.

 The building that houses LeJeune’s Bakery was built in 1884 by Oscar LeJeune.
 This beloved family business has kept the traditions of the past alive and still bakes its bread and ginger cakes as the LeJeune ancestors did over 100 years ago!
-LeJeune’s Bakery is considered so significant that it’s listed on the National Register of Historic Places, and is open for free tours by appointment.
+LeJeune’s Bakery is considered so significant that it’s listed on the National Register of Historic Places.

 Rip Van Winkle Gardens & the Jefferson Home.